tprasadtp/protonvpn-docker/README.md

     >
     > - Ro publish additional ports from other containers using this VPN, it **MUST** be done
     >   on the `protonwire` container!
-    > - `--sysctl` and `--cap-add` flags are important! without these, container cannot create or manage
+    > - `--sysctl` and `--cap-add` flags are important! without these, container cannot create
-    >   WireGuard interfaces or routing.
+    > or manage WireGuard interfaces or routing.
+    > - docker rootless should also work just fine for most users, but is considered experimental.

 - To use VPN in other container(s), use `--net=container:protonwire` flag.
 For example, we can run caddy to proxy `https://api.ipify.org/` via VPN.
 Visiting http://localhost:8000, or `curl http://localhost:8000` should show VPN's country and IP address.